sez11a/liferay-docs/develop/new-articles/osgi-portlets-by-example.markdown

 That's it!

-Build and deploy the bundle, refresh the page and we should see:
+Build and deploy your bundle, access Liferay's Gogo shell, and run the *lb* command.
+Confirm that your bundle has been installed and is active:

 ![image]()

-After adding it to the page we have:
+Add your portlet to a Liferay page and look for something like this:

 ![image]()

-**Note:** DS annotations are class annotation and so do not result in any extra runtime dependencies.
+**Note:** DS annotations are class annotations.
+As such, they do not result in any extra runtime dependencies.